 Croyde itself has a stunning beach great for surfing, sunbathing and given the right time of year a lovely dog walk with all the other four legged friends in the village but if you fancy visiting any of the beaches nearby we've make it simple to learn a bit more about them.

 Croyde Beach, the heart and soul of this charming surf village, attracts tourists all year round who are looking to explore the local area and to make the most of the warm sands and great surf.
 As the road from Saunton bends around the point, you will experience stunning views of the beach and coastal formation that makes for the amazing surf conditions.
 Dog friendly in the off season, this safe haven is family friendly and has an excellent team of lifeguards to keep you safe in the summer months.
-You can walk down to the beach via the road or side track in between Billy Budds and The Old Cream shop.
+You can walk down to the beach from your holiday cottage in Croyde via the road or side track in between Billy Budds and The Old Cream shop.

 Dog friendly all year round, this long stretch of glorious sand is only a short drive around the headland from Croyde and a short drive to the village of Braunton, making it easy to access via car on the main road or by taking the coastal footpath up and over the hill.
 This beach is a very popular longboard surfing spot and thanks to the large tidal range and vast area for sunbathing it gets very busy in the summer, so be sure to arrive early if you would like a space in the limited car park.
 The cafe and restaurant by the beach serve great food, from hot snacks to full three course meals.